 Laptop with DJ software

 There are many different DJ software available that all feature professional tools to do your job effectively.
-Two of the most popular software programs available currently are Serato DJ Pro and Rekordbox, both of which offer fantastic integration to many DJ controllers for a seamless setup and easy-to-use performance tools.
+Two of the most popular software programs available currently are Serato DJ Pro and rekordbox, both of which offer fantastic integration to many DJ controllers for a seamless setup and easy-to-use performance tools.
 Read our guide to DJ software here, we compare the two giants – Serato and Rekordbox – as well as offer some great alternatives.

 Another great piece of DJ software is Native Instruments Traktor Pro 4.
 It’s renowned for its studio-grade effects, stem separation, and the ability to stay in sync across all four decks.
 Plus, the Traktor Pro 4, the latest version of the software, includes flexible beatgrids and a Pattern Player, which gives you iconic drum machine sounds.